Premisterio/Premisterio/README.md

 #### I am a Software Engineering student
 I am passionate about learning stuff and starting my career as a developer.

-Skills:
+Skills: \
-💻 HTML / CSS / JS /
+💻 HTML / CSS / JS \
-🐍 Python
+🐍 Python \
 🛠️ .NET Development

-- 🌱 I’m currently learning more about UI/UX development
+- 🌱 I’m currently learning more about responsive design and web development
 - 📫 How to reach me: hrehulvolodymyr@gmail.com